The-OSS-Everything-Bot/the-oss-everything-bot/README.md

 <h1 align="center">The OSS Everything Bot</h1>

-> [!WARNING] Bot is under active, early, development
+> [!WARNING]
-> This bot will take a lot of work, and is getting updates multiple times a day. if interested please join the [AWFixer and Friends Discord](https://discord.gg/awfixer)
+> This bot is under active, early development.
+Updates are pushed multiple times per day.
+If you're interested in contributing or following progress, join the [AWFixer and Friends Discord](https://discord.gg/awfixer).
 ## About
 An open-source Discord bot that aims to do everything, built by the community for the community.